 Although childhood mortality and morbidity continues to be one of the leading challenges in LMICs, the burden can significantly be prevented with simple and affordable interventions.
 The phenomenon of using mobile phone technology in healthcare (mHealth) has attracted a global attention because of increase access and use of mobile phones in both urban and rural areas.
 MHealth interventions therefore provide a promising vehicle to improving the health outcomes in developing countries where access to health continues to be a significant obstacle.
 Notwithstanding the potential benefits of mHealth, its adoption and use among the end users in developing countries, such as Ghana, have not been thoroughly explored.

 Objective

-This study assessed the factors that influence the use of a mobile phone-based health information system among caregivers of children under five years using the Unified Theory of Acceptance and Use of Technology (UTAUT) model.
+This study assessed the factors that influence the use of a mobile phone-based health information system among caregivers of children under five years in the Asante Akim North District.

 Methodology